farissyed/Mastermind/README.md

 4) Keep track of the player's previous guesses
 5) Store the player's results after the game( how many guesses it took to guess the code, win/lose rate)
 6) Handle if player quits the game
-7) Allow user to pause game, close program, and then resume that game later